Westminster College Student Conduct

 - A student will have the opportunity to question the testimony of all witnesses.

-- A student may select an adviser of his or her choice.
+- A student may select an adviser of their choice.
 Attorneys may not serve as advisers; attorneys may be present to observe only if a student is charged with a serious crime and is charged off campus with the same offense.
-Advisers are not permitted to address any participants in the hearing other than the person whom they are advising in the presentation of his/her case.
+Advisers are not permitted to address any participants in the hearing other than the person whom they are advising in the presentation of their case.
 Any fees charged by an adviser would be borne by the student.
-The Vice President for Student Affairs shall be notified by the accused student (or complainant) at least 24 hours prior to the hearing that the student plans to have an adviser present.
+The Associate Dean of Student Affairs shall be notified by the accused student (or complainant) at least 24 hours prior to the hearing that the student plans to have an adviser present.

 - A student accused of violating the College’s Student Code of Conduct is presumed innocent until it is proven that it is more likely than not that the student(s) violated the Student Code of Conduct.

-- A student shall have the right not to testify against him/herself unless he/she chooses.
+- A student shall have the right not to testify against themselves unless they choose.
 However, any voluntary information or statements the student makes during an investigation of a charge or during a hearing may be used as evidence or for the filing of additional charges.

 - A student shall be found responsible for violating the Student Code of Conduct only if it is proven that it is more likely than not that such a violation occurred.